-This section features a list of applications, and some additional useful information about them, built using the Datasets that the Open Data Hub team makes available.
+This section features a list of applications–and their descriptions–built using the Datasets that the Open Data Hub team makes available.

 If you are developing one application with the data provided by datasets of the Open Data Hub project, send an email with a short description, an email contact and its status and we’ll add it to the list.